foundersandcoders/ws-software-design-js/stage-1/first-class-functions/README.md

 ## Why is this useful?
 First class functions are extremely useful because they allow you to (eventually):
 * Create powerful abstractions that can help you work at a higher conceptual level, as opposed to worrying about implementation-level details all the time.
-* Have clear separation of responsibilities between functions.
 * Break-up and modularise code more easily (particularly asynchronous code)